 To promote the Internet safety and appropriate online behavior of students and staff as they use electronic resources and access material from the Internet, the superintendent or designee is authorized to develop or adopt Internet safety procedures, acceptable use guidelines, and, for students, related instructional materials for every grade level.
 The superintendent or designee in evaluating such procedures and instructional materials should take into account District electronic resources, community norms, privacy rights, responsible use, and issues of concern with student or staff use of electronic resources.

-As a component of district Internet safety measures, all district-owned electronic resources, including computer networks and Wi-Fi, in all district facilities capable of accessing the Internet must use filtering software to prevent access to obscene, racist, hateful or violent material.
+As a component of district Internet safety measures, all district-owned electronic resources, including computer networks and Wi-Fi, in all district facilities capable of accessing the Internet must be filtered to prevent access to obscene, racist, hateful or violent content.

 However, given the ever-changing nature of the Internet, the district cannot guarantee that a student will never be able to access objectionable material.

-Further, when students use the Internet from school facilities for educational purposes, district staff will make a reasonable effort to supervise student access and use of the Internet.
+Further, when students use the Internet from school facilities for educational purposes during instructional time, district staff will make a reasonable effort to supervise student access and use of the Internet.
 If material is accessed that violates district policies, procedures or student guidelines for electronic resources or acceptable use, then district staff may instruct the person to cease using that material and/or implement sanctions consistent with district policies, procedures, guidelines, or student codes of conduct.

 Adopted by the Board: July 16, 2002

 Revised: 10.03; 10.12; 08.15